legesher/legesher-docs/guide/contributor/contributor-toolbox.md

 _TONS_ of buzz words there ^, so let's break it down!

 **Github**
 Github is like a social media platform for developers.
 Instead of posting photos, you’re posting your coding projects.
 You can “like” other’s projects ⭐ and follow other people to stay updated with their work.
-You can “repost” projects and add your own twist to them by forking 🍴.
+You can “repost” projects and add your twist to them by forking 🍴.

 Github is also like Google Drive, where it hosts all of the content and assets for your projects in larger files called _repositories_.
 A repository has all of the code, images, assets, etc. needed for a particular project.
-Github has its own version of "revision history" to trace back what a specific document / project looked like at a specific moment in time.
+Github has its version of "revision history" to trace back what a specific document / project looked like at a specific moment in time.
 You hit save or _commit_ to create a checkpoint in your project to reference back to.

 **Git**
 Git is the version control software that Github uses to keep track of what is happening to your coding projects.

 **_What does version control mean?_**
 Anytime you work in your project, anytime you save a change (in git we call that `committing a change`), you’re able to go back to that “snapshot” of the project and restart from there if you find yourself in a pigeon hole.
 Just like checkpoints in video games, if you fail a challenge you can restart at the checkpoint.
-Best thing about git, is that you can create checkpoints whenever and how ever often you want!
+Best thing about git, is that you can create checkpoints whenever and however often you want!

 **_Why use a version control software?_**
 I put every project on Github, because you can never predict when your laptop is going to crash/get stolen and you don’t want to lose all the work you’ve done.
 In college, I started writing my essays in Google Drive so I can work anywhere and the auto-saves literally save my butt anytime my computer crashed.
 (And now, Google Drive has “revision history” so it's now even a little more like git)